MPH Occupational Health

 - Students will critically analyse approaches to urban planning, and public spaces and infrastructure provision, and apply their knowledge to the development of place specific and appropriate policies and interventions,

 - Students will be encouraged to acknowledge their responsibility in advocating adaptive responses to protecting the health of their specific communities through the inclusion of health and green and blue spaces in appropriate policies, strategies and plans.

 - Students will need to demonstrate understanding of project management skills in their choice of approach to the assignments and use planning techniques to ensure their completion.

 - Students will be equipped to communicate with urban planners and improve their ability to undertake collegial working practices.
 Students will be able to argue the evidentiary case for the provision of high quality, accessible green and blue spaces.

 |Christine Greenhalgh||Unit coordinator|

-If you have any questions about the content of this unit, please contact the course unit leader, Christine Greenhalgh, via email on email@example.com.
-If you have any other queries, please contact the PGT programme administrators via email on firstname.lastname@example.org.
+If you have any questions about the content of this unit, please contact the course unit leader, Christine Greenhalgh, via email at email@example.com.
+If you have any other queries, please contact the PGT programme team at firstname.lastname@example.org.